-In all, surface water, sediment and biota (invertebrates and fish) samples from 65 sites in the 19 WMAs collected from 2007 to 2009, were successfully processed.
-It should be noted that only limited sampling was carried out in some of the WMAs, thus preventing a fully representative picture of the overall state of the WMA in respect of the presence of mercury in the aquatic environment from being obtained.
-Nevertheless, the results obtained were adequate for the achievement of the objectives of this preliminary study and provided a broad overview of mercury prevalence.
-Mercury in water samples: The highest total mercury concentrations in water samples were recorded in the Upper Vaal WMA, while the highest methylmercury concentrations occurred in the Inkomati WMA.
+In all, surface water, sediment and biota samples from 65 sites in the 19 WMAs were collected from 2007 to 2009 and successfully processed.
+Only limited sampling was carried out in some of the WMAs, thus preventing a fully representative picture of the overall state of the WMA in respect of the presence of mercury in the aquatic environment from being obtained.
+Nevertheless, the results obtained were adequate for the achievement of the objectives of this preliminary study and have provided a broad overview of mercury prevalence.

+Mercury in water resources